desktopbsd/desktopbsd-build/README.md

 desktopbsd-build
 ==============
 ## Introduction
 The DesktopBSD build toolkit has been derived directly from the GhostBSD build toolkit.
 GhostBSD build toolkit is directly derived from FreeSBIE toolkit, but most of the code has changed.
-It has been further modified to acommidate the DesktopBSD project.
+It has been further modified to accommodate the DesktopBSD project.
 ## Installing desktopbsd-build
 First, you need to install git as root user using su or sudo.
 ```